dvaumoron/puzzleweb/README.md

 ## License

 All of the project in the Puzzle ecosystem are released under the Apache 2.0 license.
-See [LICENSE](LICENSE)
+See [LICENSE](LICENSE).

 ## Getting started